autonity/docs.autonity.org/glossary/index.md

 ## Proof of Stake (PoS)
 A [consensus algorithm](/glossary/#consensus-algorithm) where the blockchain is secured by economic value through [bonding](/glossary/#bond) [stake token](/glossary/#stake-token) to [validators](/glossary/#validator).
 [Consensus committee](/glossary/#consensus-committee) members are chosen by a [selection mechanism](/concepts/consensus/committee/#committee-member-selection) that maximises the amount of stake backing the committee and so the economic value securing the network.

-If the protocol determines that a validator has failed to follow consensus rules, [slashing penalties](/glossary/#slashing-penalty) are applied according to Autonity's [accountability and fault detection protocol](/concepts/afd/).
+If the protocol determines that a validator has failed to follow consensus rules, [slashing penalties](/glossary/#slashing-penalty) are applied according to Autonity's [Accountability Fault Detection (AFD)](/concepts/afd/) protocol.

 ## self-bonded
 Stake token bonded to a [validator](/glossary/#validator) where the validator is the [stakeholder](/glossary/#stakeholder).
 The [account](/glossary/#account) submitting the stake delegation transaction (_cf._ [bond](/glossary/#bond)) is the validator `treasury` account.